functions - print or erase functions¶

 The following options are available:

---erasecauses the specified functions to be erased.
-This also means that it is prevented from autoloading.
+Causes the specified functions to be erased.
+This also means that it is prevented from autoloading in the current session.
+Use funcsave to remove the saved copy.

 the pathname as already described,